AIEF's mission is to empower young Indigenous people to build a brighter future for themselves and for the nation.

 - Monitor and track students after they complete Year 12, providing ongoing support as needed.

-If you are offering a traineeship, apprenticeship or other opportunities for young Indigenous people, our Transition Support Team would welcome the opportunity to find out more to identify students who may be interested.
+If you are offering a traineeship, apprenticeship or other opportunities for young Indigenous people, our Pathways Team would welcome the opportunity to find out more to identify students who may be interested.
 If you would like to discuss an opportunity, please contact us.

 The AIEF Pathways Program is open to AIEF Scholarship Students and Alumni.
 Specific Pathways programs and activities are tailored to the needs of students at different year levels, and will only be offered to students at these year levels.

 AIEF supports its scholarship students and alumni to pursue productive careers and fulfilling lives wherever they choose to live.
 Some students decide to return to their home community and AIEF supports this choice by facilitating work or study opportunities in students’ home communities.
 Other students decide to live in another location and to pursue work or study opportunities there, and AIEF equally supports this choice.
 In 2016, 33% of our alumni were working or studying in their home community.

 AIEF works with its stakeholders to deliver Pathways programs and activities including the AIEF Mentor Program.
 Volunteering opportunities within the AIEF Pathways Program are available to employees of AIEF’s stakeholders and partners.

 There are some opportunities outside these programs for skilled volunteers, such as photographers.
 If you are interested in volunteering your time or professional services, please contact us.